 Tier 4 data centers serve the needs of enterprises who are not price-sensitive and require uninterrupted availability.
 For example, large enterprises (e.g., financial services firms) with mission-critical workloads and demanding customer or business needs are often users of tier 4 data centers.

 Tier 5 data centers go beyond the Uptime Institute’s tier certification standards.
 Specifically, Switch Inc, a colocation provider, introduced a proprietary Tier 5 Platinum standard, which attempts to set a level above fully redundant systems and total fault tolerance.
 This standard incorporates more than 30 additional elements critical to data center design and constant operation.

 Switch’s Tier 5 Platinum standard includes rigorous parameters regarding long-term power system capabilities, the number of available on-net carriers, the durability of roof systems, the location of cooling system lines in or above the data center, physical & network security, and 100% use of renewable energy.

 The Uptime Institute’s tier certifications provide a quick reference point to determine a data center’s level of performance.
 For data center operators, these ratings often deliver benefits in the following ways:

-- Customers: data centers rated tier 3 or higher may meet the criteria of a wider audience of prospective customers, who internally set minimum certification requirements.
-This is particularly important for newer data center operators, which do not have a pre-existing relationship with a particular enterprise
+- Customers: Data centers rated tier 3 or higher may meet the criteria of a wider audience of prospective customers, who internally set minimum certification requirements.
+This is particularly important for newer data center infrastructure operators, which do not have a pre-existing relationship with a particular enterprise

-Given that data center tier certification ratings are not a regulatory requirement, the design of a data center is generally determined by the commercial agreement between a data center operator and its customers – which tend to be unique to the needs of a specific customer.
-As such, many data centers do not pursue a formal tier certification process.
+Data center tier certification ratings, while not mandated by regulations, play a crucial role in shaping the design of a data center.
+Typically, the specific design of a facility is dictated by the commercial agreement between the data center operator and its customers, catering to the unique needs of each customer.
+Consequently, many data centers opt not to undergo a formal tier certification process.